 M.A.
 English Admission Requirements

-Along with the standard application form, the admissions committee would like to see supplementary material supporting your application.
-Submit application materials directly to the graduate admissions office.
-Please include in your application dossier:
+Along with the standard Kutztown University graduate application form, the English graduate admissions committee requires additional materials to support your application.
+Submit all application materials directly to the graduate admissions office.
+Please include the following in your application dossier:

 - A brief statement of purpose